paullj/svelte-kit-personal-website/README.md

 ## To Do
 - [ ] Fix github pages deploy when using a path (user.github.io/repo)
+  - Links to open graph images are broken in markdown renderer
 - [ ] Improve markdown rendering
   - [ ] charts
     - use directives to add charts